Cyrus W. Field: Midlife

-Business earnings permitted Field to partially retire at the age of 34 with a fortune of $250,000 and build a home in Gramercy Park.
+Business earnings permitted Field to partially retire at the age of 34 with a fortune of $250,000 (equal to $ today) and build a home in Gramercy Park.
 In 1853, Field financed an expedition to South America with his artist friend Frederic Edwin Church, during which they explored present-day Ecuador, Colombia, and Panama.
 They followed the route taken by Alexander von Humboldt over 50 years earlier.
 Church's sketches of the landscapes and volcanoes on this trip, and on a subsequent trip in 1857 with artist Louis Rémy Mignot, inspired some of his most famous paintings upon his return to New York.
 Field's list of "Places of Interest to Visit" in South America reflected his interests, including business interests: bridges, volcanoes, waterfalls, and cities, as well as gold mines and the emerald mines of Muzo.